alkhachatryan/spyonspies/README.md

 Leave the terminal opened.
 Now lock the PC and unlock.

-If you enabled photo saving and loggin, you can find it in /data folder
+If you enabled photo saving and logging, you can find the files in the /data folder

 ## IMPORTANT